 Perform the following steps to clean the font caches:

 The Dock, the Finder and other parts of the operating system use icons to refer to the applications you have stored on your Mac.
-To quickly find the correct image for each application, the operating system collects information about the icons in central databases, the icon caches.
-Under particular circumstances, these databases can be damaged, however.
+To quickly find the correct image for each application, the operating system collects information about the icons in central databases, known as the icon caches.
+The icon caches are usually robust; however, under certain circumstances they can become damaged.
 In such a case, the application icons may no longer be shown correctly, or some of them are substituted by the generic application icon, a white rectangle with the symbolized letter A.

-If you are affected by such a problem, you can let TinkerTool System clear the different icon caches of your user account, causing the operating system to recollect the necessary information and to rebuild the databases.
-In case all user accounts of your computer are affected by a failure of application icons, you can clear the icon cache of the operating system as well.
+If you are affected by such a problem, you can let TinkerTool System clear the various icon caches of your user account, causing the operating system to reacquire the necessary information and to rebuild the databases.
+If all of the user accounts on your computer are affected by application icon failure, you can clear the icon cache of the operating system as well.
 You’ll have to log out in order to complete the operation.
 If the icon caches of the operating system have been cleared, it will be necessary to restart the computer instead.

 Perform the following steps to clean the icon caches:

-macOS can be operated on a large number of different Macintosh systems.
-Because each computer model contains different devices, like network cards, graphics chips, or disk interfaces, the part of the operating system that controls these devices is structured into small modules, called drivers.
-Each type of hardware device corresponds with a specific macOS driver that controls this device, or more exact, all devices of this kind. macOS only needs to load the drivers which correspond with the devices found inside a particular computer.
+macOS can be loaded on a large number of different Macintosh systems.
+Because each computer model contains different devices, such as network cards, graphics chips, or disk interfaces, the part of the operating system that controls these devices is structured into small software modules, called drivers.
+Each type of hardware device corresponds to a specific macOS driver that controls the device, or more precisely, all devices of its kind. macOS needs only to load the drivers which correspond to the actual devices in the computer upon which it is running.
 This way the OS does not need to load all the software components used to control all Macintosh systems ever built.
 Drivers are organized as kernel extensions, a more general term used for the small software modules that add specific functionality to the inner core of the operating system.

 macOS keeps several internal caches used to optimize the startup phase of the operating system.
-Among other data, these caches hold the information which kernel extensions are needed to operate your particular computer, and which not.
-This way, the system knows in advance which drivers it needs and does not need to perform a complete search which drivers and which devices are available, and how these two sets must be matched with each other.
+Among other things, these caches hold the data about which kernel extensions are needed to operate your particular computer, and which are not.
+Thus, the system knows in advance which drivers it does and does not need to perform a complete search which drivers and devices are available, and how these two sets must be matched with each other.
 The use of caches significantly shortens the startup process.

-Under specific circumstances, the caches could become corrupt or might contain outdated information.
-This could happen for example if a third-party kernel extension does not work or was not installed correctly, or if you added or removed devices from your computer and due to some technical problem, macOS lost track which driver must be activated or deactivated.
+Under certain conditions, these caches can become corrupted or contain outdated information.
+This could happen for example if a third-party kernel extension does not work (or was not installed properly), or if you added or removed devices from your computer and due to some technical issue, macOS lost track as to which driver needed to be activated or deactivated.

-TinkerTool System can assist you in cleaning these startup driver caches. macOS will automatically rebuild the caches after some seconds.
+TinkerTool System can assist you in cleaning these startup driver caches. macOS will automatically rebuild the caches after a few seconds.
 No restart is required.
 To clean these caches, perform the following steps:

 Modern versions of macOS and applications developed for the macOS platform make extensive use of an Apple technology known as XPC (Cross Process Communication).
-XPC offers functions that running processes can use to communicate with each other via secure and reliable channels.
-Programs need XPC particularly when they have been split into different parts internally, e.g. to distribute work onto multiple processor cores, or for privilege separation (see also the notes on the security policy of TinkerTool System).
+Running processes can use XPC functions to communicate with each other via secure and reliable channels.
+Programs especially need XPC when they have been split into different parts internally, e.g. to distribute work onto multiple processor cores, or for privilege separation (see also the notes on the security policy of TinkerTool System).

-Many applications and parts of macOS come with hidden internal helper programs, known as XPC services, the separate helper components that talk to each other via XPC.
-To determine which application offers which service, and to locate all the different services and their names needs significant time, so macOS uses a dedicated cache, the XPC Helper Cache, to store this information.
+Many applications and parts of macOS come with hidden internal helper programs, known as XPC services.
+These services contain components which talk to each other via XPC.
+Because macOS requires significant time to determine which XPC services are offered by each application, and to locate all of the different services, it uses a dedicated cache, the XPC Helper Cache, to store this information.

-After you have used TinkerTool System’s feature to deactivate or even to discard the Caches of the operating system, the inter-process communication can run slower.
-In addition, macOS may record thousands of error messages in its internal system log indicating that the XPC helper cache has been lost, which also slows down the system and wastes storage space.
+After you have used TinkerTool System’s feature to deactivate or even to discard the Caches of the operating system, the inter-process communication can slow down.
+In addition, macOS may record thousands of error messages in its internal system log indicating that the XPC helper cache has been lost.
+This also slows down the system and wastes storage space.
 To quickly recover from such a situation, you can use TinkerTool System to let macOS rebuild the XPC cache.
 Perform the following steps: